 Are calls to action on a Twitter profile effective only for brand profiles?
 Do you think they would stay effective long term, or was my test too short of a time frame?
 (It was about 4 weeks)

-About the Author: Gregory Ciotti is the content strategist for Help Scout, the invisible email support software for startups and small business owners.
+About the Author: Gregory Ciotti is the content strategist for Help Scout, the invisible support ticket system for startups and small business owners.